Emilia-Capital/progress-planner/readme.txt

 Security:

+* Stricter sanitization & escaping of data in to-do items.
-* Only add dashboard widgets if the current user has the `manage_options` capability.
+* Restrict access to the plugin's dashboard widgets to users with the `publish_posts` capability.

 = 0.9.2 =